-For students interested in Russia’s little-understood Far East and its development potential, Vladivostok is an excellent choice.
+For students interested in Russia’s little-understood Far East and its position as a regional development and diplmatic hub, Vladivostok is an excellent choice.
 The city is also an exceptional vantage point for adventurous students studying Russian to see (literally) another side of Russia.

 Vladivostok’s distance from the capital, maritime traditions, and proximity to Asia have created a unique city known for its independence, ambitiousness, and particular mix of cultures that provide an excellent window to Asia and a view of Russia that most never see.
 For more on the history of Vladivostok, see this article on GeoHistory, also part of the SRAS Family of Sites.

 Budgeting Basics for Vladivostok

 Students in Vladivostok report spending about $60-90 a week average over the course of their stay.
 This covers groceries, eating at the university cafeteria, city transport, an occasional meal out, school supplies, modest weekend entertainment, and other general living expenses.
 Note that this guide assumes 71 rubles = 1 US dollar.
 Prices current as of November, 2021.

 Packing beforehand: Bring appropriate clothing, any electronics you need, and any prescription medication you are taking in amounts to last your time abroad.
 Check our packing guide for more information on preparing for your trip.

 Card Fees.
 Call your banks and credit cards!
 Let them know the dates you’ll be abroad, otherwise, they tend to shut them off when they appear abroad – assuming they’ve been stolen.
 Note that most US banks will charge fees for every transaction you make abroad. $5 and/or 3% for every ATM withdrawal, for instance, is not uncommon.
 Make sure you understand these fees and factor them into your budget.
 See our Guide to Managing Cash Abroad for more information.